gopinathsjsu/team-project-bruteforce/README.md

 - Allows flexibility in Datamodel because of the secondary indexes.
 - Mongo DB is schemaless and hence we not define the schema in the start.

+## Rest Over GraphQL
+- Managing errors is easier using Rest as Graphql sends 200 OK code irrespective of the errors processed.
+- GraphQL limits MongoDB's Flexible schema with its fixed schema.

+## Why MERN Stack
+- Performance and UI rendering
+When it comes to UI layer abstraction, React JS is the finest.
+Because React is merely a library, you may construct the application and organize the code anyway you wish.
+As a result, it outperforms Angular in terms of UI rendering and speed.

+- Budget-Friendly
+Because MERN Stack employs only one language throughout, Javascript, it will be advantageous for a corporation to recruit only Javascript experts rather than specialists for each technology.
+This decision will save both time and money.

+- Free and Open Source
+All of the technologies used in MERN are open-source.
+This feature enables a developer to obtain answers to issues that may arise during development from the accessible open sources.